pydantic/logfire/docs/integrations/pymongo.md

 collection.find_one()
 ```

-1. You can pass `capture_statement` to `logfire.instrument_pymongo()` to capture the MongoDB query.
-By default, it is set to `False`
+!!! info
-    given that MongoDB queries can contain sensitive information.
+    You can pass `capture_statement` to `logfire.instrument_redis()` to capture the Redis command.

----
+    By default, it is set to `False` given that Redis commands can contain sensitive information.

 The keyword arguments of `logfire.instrument_pymongo()` are passed to the `PymongoInstrumentor().instrument()` method of the OpenTelemetry pymongo Instrumentation package, read more about it [here][opentelemetry-pymongo].